ahsan-aziz/chrofox/README.md

 **Chrome in Linux:**

-In linux, the cookies (stored in sqlite file "Cookies") and passwords (stored in "Login Data") are encryted with AES CBC mode.
+In linux, the cookies (stored in sqlite file "Cookies") and passwords (stored in sqlite file "Login Data") are encryted with AES CBC mode.
 To decrypt the data we need:

         1. KEY.
 The key is derived using key derivation function PBKDF2, the PBKDF2 requires 4 parameters:

             i.
 Secret password.
 This is "Chrome Safe Storage" password stored in the keychain.
 We can use secretstorage which uses D-Bus.
 Secret Service API that is supported by GNOME Keyring. ii.
 Salt.
 Most probably the salt would be "saltysalt" iii.
-Lengh.
+Length.
 The cumulative length of the desired keys.
 Default is 16 bytes, suitable for instance for Crypto.Cipher.AES. iv.
 Count.
 An integer for no. of interations.

          2. AES Mode.
 Which is CBC.